skypilot-org/skypilot/llm/vllm/README.md

 ## Serve Llama-2 with vLLM's OpenAI API compatibility server

-Before you get started, you need to have the access to the Llama-2 model weights on huggingface.
+Before you get started, you need to have access to the Llama-2 model weights on huggingface.
 Please check the prerequisites section in [Llama-2 example](../llama-2/README.md#pre-requisites) for more details.

 1. Start the serving the Llama-2 model:
 ```bash